 - either wholly or partially in Colorado by an employee who is not a Colorado resident; or - either inside or outside of Colorado, or both, by an employee who is a Colorado resident.

-In the case of employees who perform services both inside and outside of Colorado, the portion of the wages that are subject to Colorado wage withholding is determined by multiple factors.
-Please see Part 2 of this publication for additional information.
+In the case of employees who perform services both inside and outside of Colorado, the portion of such wages that are subject to Colorado wage withholding is determined by multiple factors.
+See Part 2 for additional information.

 Employer registration